renovamen1/renovamen1/README.md

 ###  About Me

-- Data Science undergrad | trying to build stuffs & write stuffs sometime,652
+- Data Science undergrad | student researcher
-- kinda obessessive, experiment a lot, awaiting agi
+- kinda obessessive, experiment a lot and awaiting ai to do my dishes.
-- again i build stuffs, occasionally break it, and always learn from both!
+- tryin to build stuffs, occasionally break it, and always learn from both.